Pangi790927/game_engine/README.md

 - debug support is almost inexistent

 to fix those problems:
-- will use glfw, glew, vulkan, imgui, sol2+luajit
+- will use glfw, glew, vulkan, imgui, sol2+luajit, shaderc
 - will change naming convention and rewrite some code to better fit my coding style
 - will add testers